-- 1. To agree to reject outright (reasons were communicated to applicant by email). - To request revise and resubmit at a future date (suggestions for changes were offered and a second application could be worked up in partnership with EMREF/FSS/Setaweet, Co-Is/PI or our Programme Manager [PM]). - 3.
-To agree to award the grant (though conditions could be attached by the decision-making panel).
+- a.
+To agree to reject outright (reasons were communicated to applicant by email). - b.
+To request revise and resubmit at a future date (suggestions for changes were offered and a second application could be worked up in partnership with EMREF/FSS/Setaweet, Co-Is/PI or our Programme Manager [PM]). - c.
+To agree to award the grant (though conditions could be attached by the decisionmaking panel).